redseacomputing/redseacomputing.github.io/_posts/2021-03-18-TDD3-preparation-of-tests.markdown

 Now you can move forward and triangulate you're TDD-cycle over you're testlist as a checklist that comes directly from the specification.
+You end up with the **exact implementation** of the customers requirement.

 #### Hint: Obvious implementations
 >During your TDD-cycle, it is not necessary to triangulate many rotations on obvious implementation details.